cornishcoder1/the_paper_lounge/TESTS_RESUBMISSION.md

 ![Defensive validation](./static/validation_test_screenshots_resubmission/edit_page_defensive.png)

+If a non-logged in guest attempts to access an edit page, they are prompted to log in.
+If upon login they are identified as the creator of that review, they are taken to the edit page.
+Otherwise, they are taken to the page screenshot above.

 This was achieved by implementing an if/else statement in template 'edit_review.html' (lines 12-33), and adding a login_required decorator to the 'edit_review' view in views.py.

 ## Delete Modal